top of page

 About

 I am a PhD student in the Philosophy Department at McGill University.
-My academic interests encompass the philosophy of artificial intelligence with a focus on epistemology (the theory of knowledge), social epistemology, and ethics of technology.
+My academic interests encompass the philosophy of artificial intelligence with a focus on epistemology, social epistemology, and the philosophy of mind.

-I hold the Richard H. Tomlinson Fellowship (which is McGill's most prestigious internal doctoral scholarship), the Philosophy, Technology, and Policy Graduate Fellowship, and the Canada Graduate Research Scholarship (Doctoral).
+I hold the Richard H. Tomlinson Fellowship (which is McGill's most prestigious internal doctoral scholarship), the Philosophy, Technology, and Policy Lab Graduate Fellowship, and the Social Sciences and Humanities Research Council Doctoral Fellowship.
+I am also a Graduate Fellow with the Interuniversity Research Group on Normativity (GRIN).

 Before coming to McGill, I completed my B.Hum. degree at Carleton University, graduating with the Chancellor's Medal (the top university medal awarded to an undergraduate student by Carleton University), and was named the Peter J. Ricketts Outstanding Provost Scholar in 2023.